EduardoProfe666/vue-quotes/README.md

 - ⚡ **High Performance**: Built with Vue 3 and Vite for optimal speed
 - 🎯 **TypeScript**: Full type safety and better developer experience

+## 📚 Documentation

+For detailed documentation on how to use and configure Vue Quotes, please refer to the [docs](https://vue-quotes.onrender.com)

 ## 🚀 Installation & Setup

 1. Clone the repository: